thadmuchnok64/SovereignSkies/Utilities/Quests/Explore Riften.md

 * Harper explains that riften is split into an east side and a west side.
 The western side is mostly governmental and the university, and some housing.
 * Eastern side is where most commerce happens.

+The gang can see [[Federation Hall]].
+Before it, there is quite a lot of angry peasants crowding around the base of the wall which supports the base of the federation hall

+the protesters seem to can concerned with the lack of food and wealth distribution "That bastard king doesn't care about us!
+He'd rather vacation in the banana islands than feed us!"

 There seems to be a distressed old man banging on a door to a building that says "CITIZEN'S AFFAIRS" It seems to be a part of the governmental district.

 The gaurds dont seem to care.
+They seem more more occupied with managing the protesters while the king is away.
+They left a skeleton crew at citizens affairs.

 "WHO TOOK-A MY-A FIREWORKS-A"
-"THESE GOD-A-DAMN BANDITS KEEP TAKING THEM"
+"THESE GOD-A-DAMN POWDERHEADS KEEP TAKING THEM"
 Then they can do that quest or not [[Reclaim Martin's Fireworks]]

+Otherwise, they continue on to [[Ashford University District]], they can see [[Museum of Ancient Machinery]]